 The Epilepsy Monitoring Unit (EMU) is a specialized six-bed inpatient unit at The Johns Hopkins Hospital designed to evaluate, diagnose, and treat seizures in patients of all ages.

-Epilepsy Monitoring Unit - Caring for Surgical Patients
+Epilepsy Monitoring Unit - Information for Patients

 Computer-based monitoring for evaluating and diagnosing seizures